-The increasingly growing use of data to inform business decisions has become an important priority for B2B marketing and sales executives.
+The increasingly growing use of data to inform business decisions has become an important priority for B2B marketing and sales executives for their b2b lead generation services, and other aspects of their business as well.
 However, the data silos across technologies and the consistent data structure to link systems making it quite tough for teams to activate campaigns in a scalable way.

 B2B buyers now expect consistent, fast, and more personalized experiences.
 Additionally, their buying journey isn’t linear and is inclusive of several stakeholders in the same way.
-Sellers and marketers must turn their data assets into actionable recommendations to effectively manage the complexity of serving the modern B2B buyer.
+B2B sellers and marketers must turn their data assets into actionable recommendations by leveraging b2b data licensing to effectively manage the complexity of serving the modern B2B buyer.
 Sales and marketing decisions are still just as likely to be made on gut feeling as on data and analysis, although there’s no shortage of data or attention to this matter.

 To explore this topic, in 2017 we conducted an online survey that included 500 respondents responsible for their prospect and customer data management or strategy.
-What we found in the survey that while all companies firms face significant challenges in converting their data into actionable insight, a significant number of respondents who are using more mature data practices are seeing a significant impact across sales, marketing, and customer goals.
+What we found in the survey that while all companies face significant challenges in converting their data into actionable insight, a significant number of respondents who are using more mature data practices and services like b2b data licensing are seeing a significant impact across b2b lead generation services, sales, marketing, and customer goals.

-Just half of B2B marketing and sales decisions are made using data: The opportunity to use data for marketing and sales decisions remains largely untapped despite the huge amount of data available and the organization’s commitment to data priorities.
-Variation in data consistency and quality for sales and marketing across departments are quite common challenges that make decision-makers gun-shy and erode trust about using their customer data over their own intuition.
+Just half of B2B marketing and sales decisions are made using data: The opportunity to use data for b2b lead generation services, and marketing and sales decisions remains largely untapped despite the huge amount of data available and the organization’s commitment to data priorities.
+Variation in data consistency and quality for b2b lead generation services, sales and marketing across departments are quite common challenges that make decision-makers gun-shy and erode trust about using their customer data over their own intuition.

 Data activation maturity is a competitive differentiator: While the challenges with insight sharing, data management, and actionable insight development were problems that were identified with all respondents, a portion of them, reported better results than the rest of the respondents.
-While these data activation leaders that they’re quite good at utilizing their data make decisions, such as personalizing experiences or accurately attributing campaign success, they are much more likely to report increases across key sales, marketing, and customer metrics, such as return on marketing spend, sales cycle speed, and customer loyalty.
+While these data activation leaders said that they’re quite good at utilizing their data to make decisions and also for their b2b lead generation services, such as personalizing experiences or accurately attributing campaign success, they are much more likely to report increases across key sales, marketing, and customer metrics, such as return on marketing spend, sales cycle speed, and customer loyalty.

-Investment in data and analytics can help the data activation maturity journey: The data activation leaders are organizing their insights teams and using highly advanced analytics techniques for success.
+Investment in data like in-house data management, b2b data licensing or b2b email list, and analytics can help the data activation maturity journey: The data activation leaders are organizing their insights teams and using highly advanced analytics techniques for success.
 However, they also recognize that patterns can help them fulfill technology, internal data, and expertise gaps and also extend their efforts for data activation faster and further, which wouldn’t be possible on their own.